hbahamonde/Vote_Selling/README.md

 2. Subjects would sell their votes for $730 each.

 3. 8% of experimental subjects lied when asked directly if they would sell their votes.

+4. Democrats and liberals are systematically more likely to sell.

+5. Education levels and income do not seem to impact on vote-selling.